thoughtbot/upcase/README.md

 Workshops
 ========

 Workshops is a Rails 3.0 app running on Ruby 1.9.2 and deployed to Heroku.
-It has an RSpec and Cucumber test suite which should be run before commiting to the master branch.
+It has an RSpec and Cucumber test suite which should be run before committing to the master branch.

 Laptop setup
 ------------